 Table 1 shows that Australia is by far the biggest single source of visitors to New Zealand, accounting for almost exactly one-third of visitors in the 2000-2004 five year period and slightly more over the entire data period.
 The maximum proportion in a month from Australia was 58.8% in June 1985, and the minimum was 21.8% in February 1997.

-An Australian influence is notable in the total arrivals, because as the nearest neighbour to a geographically isolated country, arrivals from Australia exhibit variation not seen in the remaining data.
+An Australian influence is notable in the Total arrivals, because as the nearest neighbour to a geographically isolated country, arrivals from Australia exhibit variation not seen in the remaining data.
 As seen in Figure 1, the Australian data has a regular seasonal pattern which is quite different from that of any other country.
-Closer analysis indicates four peaks per year (after 1987) aligned with the Australian school holidays, one of which typically encompasses the Easter festival.
-An Easter effect is apparent in both the 1996-1998 and 2001-2003 periods, during which Easter alternated between April and March.
-As Figure 2 shows, in 1997 and 2002 when Easter was in March, March arrivals were high and April arrivals low.
-As a proportion of the total annual arrivals from
+A closer examination indicates three peaks per year before 1987 and four thereafter; we discuss this further in Section 4.